rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 ## Methods

-- `provideProcess(aType, aOpener, aProcesses, aMaxCount)` returns the index of the process to reuse or -1 to create a new process.
+- `provideProcess(aType, aProcesses, aMaxCount)` returns the index of the process to reuse or -1 to create a new process.

 ## Notifications delegate